AleksandarJavorovic/cooktopia/README.md

 The Must Have having the highest priority, next being Should Have and then Could Have, Won't Have presenting the features not being implemented at this point and time.

+### Wireframes

+### Site Goals

+CookTopia is an e-commerce site offering a variety of kitchenware.
+It is currently focused on knives, pots, pans, and a few extra accessories.
+Customers are able to pay with cards thanks to the implemented Stripe payment system and get the products delivered to their door.

+CookTopia is still in the growing phase with the intention of expanding the range of products offered, focusing on modern design, functionality, and above everything, high quality of products.